Photo: Getty Images

 “Younger people infect everybody else,'' she said. “...
 They don't just get to choose, I'm only going to infect a low-risk person that I know is going to be able to tolerate COVID-19.
 That's not how it works.
 As a young person, you inadvertently, unknowingly could be infecting people even in your age cohort who then go on and infect somebody else who's at risk and actually may even die.''

-Fears of the virus spreading among young people were particularly acute this weekend, with a heat wave driving up temperatures and leading to larger crowds at Southland beaches.
+Fears of the virus spreading among young people are particularly acute this weekend, with a heat wave driving up temperatures and leading to larger crowds at Southland beaches.

 Los Angeles Mayor Eric Garcetti urged residents Friday evening to continue taking precautions -- avoiding crowded places, confined spaces and close contact with others.
 He said get-togethers with people outside residents' own households are still prohibited under health orders.